algorandfoundation/xGov/Proposals/xGov-8.md

 Premium Send: - This is built
 Allows users to customize the note for their airdrops.

+Asset Opt In Check:
+Add the ability to see wallets who have opted into an ASA to our existing multi-mint holder tool.

+Premium Multi-mint Holder Check:
+Add NFD support filters to check if people who are holding/opted in have an NFD and verified socials to reduce farmers.

+Simple Mass Opt-in/out, Mass Send, and Mass Destroy:
+Create a mobile friendly layout that uses text boxes over CSV.

 Mass Clawback:
 Allows creators to clawback assets in bulk.